rladies-chicago/rladies-chicago.github.io/content/project/support.md

 title = "Support Us!"

 # Project summary to display on homepage.
-summary = "We appreciate your help!"
+summary = "R-Ladies relies on community support to host inclusive and informative events."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "microsoft.jpg"
+image_preview = "support.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`